 On Kauai, if you're lucky enough to win an invitation to a potluck, baby luau, or beach party, don't think twice—just accept.
 The best grinds (food) are homemade, and so you'll eat until you're full, then rest, eat some more, and make a plate to take home, too.
 But even if you can't score a spot at one of these parties, don't despair.
 Great local-style food is easy to come by at countless

 low-key places around the island.
 As an extra bonus, these eats are often inexpensive, and portions are generous.
 Expect plenty of meat—usually deep-fried or marinated in a teriyaki sauce and grilled pulehu-style (over an open fire)—and starches.
 Rice is standard, even for breakfast, and often served alongside potato-macaroni salad, another island specialty.
 Another local favorite is poke, made from chunks of raw tuna or octopus seasoned with sesame oil, soy sauce, onions, and pickled seaweed.
 It's a great pupu (appetizer) when paired with a cold beer.

 Kauai's cultural diversity is apparent in its restaurants, which offer authentic Chinese, Korean, Japanese, Thai, Mexican, Italian, Vietnamese, and Hawaiian specialties.
 Less specialized restaurants cater to the tourist crowd, serving standard American fare—burgers, pizza, sandwiches, surf-and-turf combos, and so on.
-Kapaa offers the best selection of restaurants, with options for a variety of tastes and budgets; most fast-food joints are in Lihue.
+Poipu and Kapaa offers the best selection of restaurants, with options for a variety of tastes and budgets; most fast-food joints are in Lihue.

 The ultimate hangover cure and the perfect comfort food during Hawaii's mild winters, saimin ranks at the top of the list of local favorites...